What is Next for Pullman?

 It’s timely to work on community-to-nature trail connections between Pullman and Big Marsh and from Pullman south to Beaubien Woods and the Little Calumet River.
 A feasibility study was funded in summer 2019 to take a first look at a bike and pedestrian trail between Pullman, Lake Calumet and Big Marsh.
 The Port of Illinois is working on a master plan that will include land use and connectivity to adjacent areas.

 By prioritizing these trail connections, we would link urban residents to nature and use the power of the national park to elevate the region’s natural and cultural heritage.

-Pullman National Monument was established in 2015 and there are still no systems implemented to guide visitors from highways or transit to the site, to points of interest within the national park, or from Pullman to nearby cultural destinations.
-With visitation growing, these systems must be developed and put in place.
-A comprehensive marketing effort will help maximize opening of the new Pullman Visitor Center in 2021 and raise awareness about Pullman and other cultural treasures.
+Pullman was established as a national park in 2015 and there are still opportunities to better guide visitors from highways or transit to the site, to points of interest within the national park, or from Pullman to nearby cultural destinations.
+With visitation growing, these systems can be developed and put in place.
+A comprehensive marketing effort will help maximize the new Pullman Visitor Center and raise awareness about Pullman and other cultural treasures.